ll-0620/Leetcode/README.md

 # leetcode
-prepare for intern !!
-try using JavaScript to solve the qusetion
+prepare for intern !! fighting trying to learn how to use JavaScript to solve qusetions.